alpheios-project/documentation/development/source-code-documentation.md

      */
     this.propOne = 0

-    // Description, type info, and visibility can be used together /**
+    // The recommended comment format: description, type info, and visibility together /**
      * A prop's description.
      *